JakkinStewart/PyIRC/README.md

 #A simple Python IRC client.
 This is a proof of concept python IRC client.
-While there are other IRC clients written in python, this one was written to be only an IRC client.
+While there are many other IRC clients written in python, this is designed to be a logger, rather than enourmously functional client like XChat or mIRC.

 Most of the code was taken and tweaked from the following websites.
 - For the base IRC functionality. http://archive.oreilly.com/pub/h/1968